rainerhahnekamp/ng-os/README.md

 - set as shared in the webpack.config (**very important**)

 The security lib contains the implementation of the `UserService` and is only available to the host.
-The `DefaultUserService` itself is provided two times.
-First, as the actual implementation of the `UserService` and secondly, as service of type `DefaultUserService` on its own.
-That is required because it provides additional methods that should only be used by the components (`LoginComponent`) inside the security module itself.

-The providing for `DefaultUserService` is done via the decorator `@Injectable({providedIn: 'root'})`.
-The providing of the user `UserService` is done via the **app.module** which uses `useExisting` to force a singleton.
+The providing for `UserService` is done via the decorator of the security module itself.

 ## Commands for a fresh build